openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 `MPFVideoCapture` makes it look like the user is processing the original video, when in reality they are processing a modified version.
 To avoid confusion, this means that `MPFVideoCapture` should always be returning frames that are the same size because most users expect each frame of a video to be the same size.

 When using `SUPERSET_REGION` this is not an issue, since one bounding box is used for the entire track.
 However, when using `REGION`, each detection can be a different size, so it is not possible for `MPFVideoCapture` to return frames that are always the same size.
 Since this is a deviation from the expected behavior, and breaks the transparency of `MPFVideoCapture`, `SUPERSET_REGION` should usually be preferred over `REGION`.
-The `REGION` setting should only be used with components that explicitly state they support it (e.g. Caffe).
+The `REGION` setting should only be used with components that explicitly state they support it (e.g. OcvDnnDetection).
 Those components may not perform region tracking, so processing frames of various sizes is not a problem.

 The `MPFImageReader` class is similar to `MPFVideoCapture`, but it works on images instead of videos. `MPFImageReader` makes it look like the user is processing an original image, when in reality they are processing a modified version where the frame region is generated based on a detection (`MPFImageLocation`) fed forward from the previous stage of a pipeline.
 Note that `SUPERSET_REGION` and `REGION` have the same effect when working with images. `MPFImageReader` also has a reverse transform function.

-# Caffe Tracking
+# OpenCV DNN Component Tracking

-Caffe does not generate detection regions of its own.
+The OpenCV DNN component does not generate detection regions of its own when performing classification.
 Its tracking behavior depends on whether feed forward is enabled or not.
-When feed forward is disabled, Caffe will process the entire region of each frame of a video.
+When feed forward is disabled, the component will process the entire region of each frame of a video.
 If one or more consecutive frames has the same highest confidence classification, then a new track is generated that contains those frames.

-When feed forward is enabled, Caffe will process the region of each frame of feed forward track according to the `FEED_FORWARD_TYPE`.
+When feed forward is enabled, the OpenCV DNN component will process the region of each frame of feed forward track according to the `FEED_FORWARD_TYPE`.
 It will generate one track that contains the same frames as the feed forward track.
-If `FEED_FORWARD_TYPE` is set to `REGION` then the Caffe track will contain (inherit) the same detection regions as the feed forward track.
-In any case, the `detectionProperties` map for the detections in the Caffe track will include the classification entries and possibly other Caffe properties.
+If `FEED_FORWARD_TYPE` is set to `REGION` then the OpenCV DNN track will contain (inherit) the same detection regions as the feed forward track.
+In any case, the `detectionProperties` map for the detections in the OpenCV DNN track will include the `CLASSIFICATION` entries and possibly other OpenCV DNN component properties.

 # Feed Forward Pipeline Examples

-<b>Caffe Classification with MOG Motion Detection and Feed Forward Region</b>
+<b>GoogLeNet Classification with MOG Motion Detection and Feed Forward Region</b>

 First, create the following action:

 ```
 CAFFE GOOGLENET DETECTION (WITH FEED FORWARD REGION) ACTION
-+ Algorithm: CAFFE
++ Algorithm: DNNCV
 + MODEL_NAME: googlenet
 + SUBTRACT_BLUE_VALUE: 104.0
 + SUBTRACT_GREEN_VALUE: 117.0